open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 `;
 ```

-The events are calling the existing methods we already have on our element.
+The events are calling the existing methods that we already have defined in our element.
 However, we will need to update the event handlers slightly to handle these new events:

 ```js
 _removeTodo(e) {